In this practice guideline

 27. Examples (ii)-(iv) are discussed in John Wyeth’s and Schering’s Application.
 11

 28. Swiss-type claims are not merely an alternative form of a method of treatment.
 As such Swiss-type claims are not excluded under this section.
+Further guidance on how Swiss-type claims are examined can be found below.

 Claims including both therapeutic and non-therapeutic methods